Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 Care tips

-You water properly, repot carefully... and yet, some plants seem sulky?
-The problem doesn’t always come from your care, but often from two essential factors: light and humidity.
-Finding the right balance between the two is the key to a thriving urban jungle.
+You water properly, repot carefully… yet some plants seem sulky?
+The problem isn’t always your care, but often two essential factors: light and humidity.
+Finding the right balance between them is the key to a thriving urban jungle.
 Here’s how to achieve it.

-Light is the vital energy of plants.
+Light is the vital energy for plants.
 Without it, no photosynthesis, so no growth.
 But beware: too much or too little light can cause damage.
 Two parameters to know: intensity and duration.

-Strong light (south, clear window) Sharp shadow of your hand at noon; sensitive heat at 30–50 cm from the glass cactus, succulents, aloe, yucca, ficus lyrata, aromatic plants
+Bright light (south, clear window) Sharp shade from your hand at noon; sensitive heat 30–50 cm from the glass cactus, succulents, aloe, yucca, ficus lyrata, herbs

-Medium light (east/west, light filter) Soft shadow/blurred edges; pleasant brightness without glare monstera, philodendron, spathiphyllum, dieffenbachia, calathea
+Medium light (east/west, light filter) Soft shade/blurred edges; pleasant brightness without glare monstera, philodendron, spathiphyllum, dieffenbachia, calathea

-Low light (north, dim room) No sharp shadow; you often turn on the light during the day zamioculcas, sansevieria, aspidistra, aglaonema
+Low light (north, dim room) No sharp shade; you often turn on the light during the day zamioculcas, sansevieria, aspidistra, aglaonema

 💡 Verdeia tip

 Distance from the window matters as much as orientation.
 At 2–3 m from a window, intensity can be reduced by 4 to 10 times.
-Moving closer to 50–80 cm is sometimes enough to restart growth.
+Moving closer by 50–80 cm is sometimes enough to boost growth.

-• South: abundant light all year; filter in summer (light voile) to avoid burns.
+• South: abundant light all year; filter in summer (light voile) to prevent burns.

 • East: soft morning light, ideal for sensitive tropicals.